tgmfaez/cardio/README.md

 We can see that the highest algorithm accuracies is the XGBoost & LightGBM classifier for the Heart Diseases Prediction Machine Learning models.

-**Conlusion**

-Age is the biggest factor of heart diseases.
-The older you are the higher the chances of heart disease.